Common Orthodontic Problems, Poking Wire, Wax Placement, Wire Cutting

-If you have ever underwent a true orthodontic treatment, you know how valuable orthodontic care is in the process.
+If you have ever underwent a true orthodontic treatment, you understand the care required to maintain them.
 Braces, a headgear, retainers, and aligners are just some of the popular orthodontic appliances today.
 Given the nature of your orthodontic issue, you might use a different device as treatment.
 Because of that, your treatment plan may cause a greater need for orthodontic care.

 Today, let’s answer the most common orthodontic care questions as well as when it is wise to seek help.

-If you experience a direct injury to the mouth or teeth, regardless if your orthodontic treatment, you need to ask for medical help.
-Here, you can make an appointment with your regular dentist or orthodontist if you are currently in treatment.
-In case there is harm to the oral cavity or teeth, the dentist/orthodontist may use anesthesia to fix the issue.
+If you experience a major direct injury to the mouth or teeth (fall and break your front teeth), face swelling, or severe pain due to wire or appliance ulcerating the gums that cannot be solved with home remedies, you need to ask for medical help.
+Here, you can call and make an appointment with your regular dentist or orthodontist if you are currently in treatment.
+If there is not the option of seeing them right away, then you should go to the emergency room instead.

 Orthodontic Appliances Problems

 Today, there is an array of orthodontic tools which can provide excellent treatment.
 But, as with everything else, orthodontic appliances can, too, break or become distorted.
-Depending on the type of orthodontic appliance you are using, seek orthodontic care if:
+Although, those problems occur and can be uncomfortable, they are not considered true orthodontic emergencies and normally can wait until next appointment:

 - You lose a braces elastic band – bands serve to keep the braces working at all times, and are easily replaced.
 This is often one of the most common issues for seeking orthodontic care.

-- A loose bracket – brackets are usually attached to the teeth, and as the glue wears off, the bracket loosens.
-Should that happen, don’t hesitate to get it replaced and make sure all other brackets are firmly positioned on the teeth.
+- A loose bracket – brackets are usually attached to the teeth, and as patient eat not recommended hard foods, the bracket loosens.
+Should that happen, get it replaced at the next appointment and make sure all other brackets are firmly positioned on the teeth.

 Soreness in the mouth